Amber0614/GOBench/README.md

 python Gemini2.5.py --input data/data_total.json --output outputs/{MODEL_NAME}
 ```

+## 🛠️ Quick Start from VLMEvalKit
+Also, our work has been merged to the VLMEvalKit at https://github.com/Amber0614/VLMEvalKit/tree/GOBench;
+You can download the VLMEvalKit from here, and use the following commound to evaluate LMMs:
+'''bash
+python run.py --model Qwen2.5-VL-7B-Instruct --data GOBench --verbose
+'''

 #### Step 3: Review the Results
 After running the script, result files will be generated in the `outputs/{MODEL_NAME}` directory: